 Mac Campus Intramural Soccer Rules (outdoors)

 This is intramurals: recreational sports organized within a particular institution or a set geographic area.
-Players come with different levels of players and intensity.
-Have fun, play hard but avoid unnecessary aggression and/or contact.
-Everyone wants to play; Nobody wants to get hurt.
+Players come with different levels of expertise and intensity.
+Have fun, play hard, but avoid unnecessary aggression and/or contact.
+Everyone wants to play.
+Nobody wants to get hurt.

 • Each player must show their validated I.D. card to the referee (ref) prior to the start of the game and indicate the team that they are on.

 • After the game is played, return your pinnie to your captain.
 The captain is responsible for returning all pinnies.